THE STORY OF HIGHLAND GAME

 UK Venison Producer and retailer

-Since it was founded in 1997, specialist venison producer Highland Game has quadrupled in size supplying major retailers including Tesco, Asda, Sainsbury's Morrisons and Waitrose as well as the wholesale trade distributing to Catering & Restaurants, Quality Butchers and Deli shops.
+Since it was founded in 1997, specialist venison producer Highland Game has doubled in size many times over supplying major retailers including Tesco, Asda, Sainsbury's, Morrisons, Waitrose, Aldi and Lidl as well as the wholesale trade distributing to Catering & Restaurants, Quality Butchers and Deli shops.

 The company was established by Danish entrepreneur Christian Nissen and his wife Ingela, who together acquired a venison production unit from a poultry and game dealer based in Dundee.
 Their vision was to help venison achieve wider popularity by making it available through mainstream retail channels.